Newsworks/Chartbuilder/Getting_Started.md

 *Adjust the Series Options*

 1. Adjust the colors if necessary by clicking on the colored square in the list.

 2. Use the drop downs to select the chart type

-3. The checkbox turns on dual axes (you probably shouldn’t use this)
+3. The checkbox turns on dual axes (you probably shouldn’t use this!)

 *Adjust and input Chart Options*